Heel Pain & Heel Spur Treatments, Pittsburgh Area

 Why Are You Experiencing Heel Pain or Heel Spurs?

-Heel pain and heel spurs can often be caused by your job, your weight, your age, and your choice in shoes.
+Heel pain and heel spurs can often be aggravated by your job, your weight, your age, and your choice in shoes.
 These factors can cause pain in your heel:

 - Activity level